Radiation Oncology Residency

 - Visiting professors

 Research opportunities under the direction of selected faculty are available throughout the four-year program or during a six-month research block.
-The Department of Radiation Oncology is in the top 10 of state-funded schools for research grants.
-Each resident completes a research project during residency training.
-All of our residents have presented their work at national meetings of professional societies.
+The University of Maryland ranks in the top 10 of state-funded schools for research grants.
+Our residents have the opportunity to participate in research activities both within the Department of Radiation Oncology as well as collaborative projects with affiliated departments at the university and the School of Medicine.
+Each resident is required to complete a research project during his/her residency training and most residents participate in multiple research projects throughout their training.
+Residents have a dedicated six-month research block during their PGY-4 year.
+Our faculty are committed to assisting residents in all aspects of research and all of our residents have successfully presented their work at national meetings of professional societies.

 - Intensity Modulated Radiation Therapy (IMRT)